 Daiquiri vs. Margarita: Similarities and Differences

-Both daiquiris and margaritas are drinks called a sour, which is a balanced combination of a sweet and sour element with a strong element (hard liquor) serving as the base of the cocktail.
+Both daiquiris and margaritas are lime cocktails called a sour, which is a balanced combination of a sweet and sour element with a strong element (hard liquor) serving as the base of the cocktail.
+You can enjoy both daiquiris and margaritas by the pitcher or as an individual drink.
 But each of the two cocktails has a different strong element, and this is the primary difference between a daiquiri and a margarita.
 The primary formula for both a margarita and a daiquiri is 1 part sweet (¾ ounce), 1 part sour (¾ ounce), and 2 parts strong (1½ ounces).

 Base of the Drink

 The base of a daiquiri is rum.
 The base of a margarita is tequila.
 These two spirits taste quite different; tequila tastes of roasted agave, while rum has a lightly sweet, slightly funky flavor from the sugar cane used in its distillation.
 In a basic daiquiri, white rum is used.
 In a basic margarita, white (blanco) or silver tequila is used.
 Some variations may use other types of tequila or rum, but the basic sour recipe uses the lightest (in color) version of the spirit.
 The standard recipe for each a daiquiri and a margarita contains 1½ ounces of hard liquor.

 Both tequila and margaritas have the same sour element, which is fresh lime juice.
 While you can buy commercial lime juice, it doesn't taste as good as squeezing the juice yourself just before serving the drink.
 A standard recipe for both the margarita and the daiquiri call for ¾ ounces of freshly squeezed lime juice.